(Terry and Fleur in Nepal with their sponsor child)

 For the next five years or so, Terry stayed up late at night and hit the books while his young, growing family slept.
 "Although there were many years where I bottle fed the babies while I studied under an inadequate lamp."

 Terry was then brought in by the Baptist Association of NSW and made a Recognised Minister.
-Sandy Beach Bap's employed Terry (part-time) from the middle of 2005; an arrangement which has continued to this day.
+Sandy Beach Bap's employed Terry (part-time) from 2005 and the work has grown ever since.

-More recently, Terry went back to formal academic training and completed an M.A. in Theological Studies though Trinity Evangelical Divinity School in Chicago.
+Terry went also completed an M.A. in Theological Studies though Trinity Evangelical Divinity School in Chicago.
 Terry became the first person in that seminary's history to complete a theological degree without stepping foot on campus.

-Each year for up to six weeks, Terry travels to Nepal with the Australian mission organisation International Mission Ministries to help train church planters in their understanding of the Bible.
+Each year for up to six weeks (when there is no pandemic!), Terry travels to Nepal with the Australian mission organisation International Mission Ministries to help train church planters in their understanding of the Bible.
 His particular focus is homiletics (the preparation and delivery of sermons).

 "I can't think of anything in ministry I have been more blessed by.
 Many of the Nepalese pastors I teach are young in the faith (a few years at most) and are already leading large fellowships.
 And many of them face a kind of persecution we only read about.
 To be used by God to help equip them is so humbling."